 Successfully negotiated a global settlement agreement between two leading businesses in the agricultural chemicals sector, involving trade mark opposition proceedings in 22 separate jurisdictions.

 Acted for a leading videogame publisher in relation to the successful resolution of a protracted co-existence dispute connected with one of its brands.
-The matter involved 17 separate Community Trade mark opposition and cancellation actions before the European Office.
+The matter involved 17 separate European Union Trade Mark opposition and cancellation actions before the European Union Intellectual Property Office.